smooth-glitch/ExBranchNet/README.md

 # ExBranchNet

-# 🎯 CIFAR-10 Classification Coursework Project
+# 🎯 CIFAR-10 Classification Project

-Welcome to the CIFAR-10 Classification Coursework repository!
+Welcome to the CIFAR-10 Classification repository!
 This project implements a convolutional neural network (CNN) model for classifying CIFAR-10 images.
 The model is built strictly according to the coursework guidelines and is composed of three main parts:

 - **Stem:** Extracts initial low-level features from input images.
 - **Backbone:** A sequence of blocks, each containing an expert branch and multiple convolution branches whose outputs are combined.